MicrosoftDocs/power-platform/power-platform/alm/devops-github-actions.md

 To interact with a Dataverse environment, a secret must be created that enables the various GitHub Actions to perform the required task.
 Two types of connections are available:

 - Username/password: Configured as a generic service connection with username and password.
 Username/password authentication doesn't support multifactor authentication.
 - Service principal and client secret: This connection type uses service principal&ndash;based authentication and supports multifactor authentication.
-Service principal authentication availability in late 2020.
+Service principal authentication

 ## Available runners